district0x/district-ui-web3-accounts/README.md

 Sets accounts into db

 #### <a name="poll-accounts">`::poll-accounts [opts]`
 Event fired when polling for account changes in an interval.
+Note, polling is now used only as fallback option, since MetaMask now provides callback registration for [accounts changed event](https://metamask.github.io/metamask-docs/API_Reference/Ethereum_Provider#ethereum.on(eventname%2C-callback)).

 #### <a name="accounts-changed">`::accounts-changed`
 Fired when accounts have been changed.
 Use this event to hook into event flow from your modules.